ang-ferriz/Tableau_Public_Workshop/README.md

 You can also try to build a dashboard for another case study (location) to explore the data.

-<p align="center"> :rocket::rocket: Happy learning!! :rocket: :rocket:
+:rocket::rocket: Happy learning, you are doing great!! :rocket: :rocket: